 Rockstar Developer flag

 Toggling this flag will let you trick other modders into thinking that you are a Rockstar Developer.
-It is advisable to spoof it along with a pair of username and SCID from this list.

 This is an hexadecimal value that identifies your client in the peer connection.
 Editing this value is an effective way to force yourself as session host of the lobby (more information below).